 4. Involve students.

-If you’re looking for a way to teach digital citizenship, the best thing you can do is involve students in social media content creation.
+Looking for a way to teach digital citizenship?
+One of the best things you can do is involve students in social media content creation.
 It also gives you an instant team of content creators!
 Creating a student social media team can help provide a unique leadership opportunity and helps set students up for future success in marketing and communications.

 If you want to learn more about how to empower students and give them a voice, read this post.